jbee/jbee.github.io/purejin/index.md

 {% include links.html %}

 ## Dependency Injection with Pure Java Code
-_Purejin_ is a Java dependency injection library that only uses vanilla Java code to define a container context using a fluent binding API.
+`purejin` is a Java dependency injection library that only uses vanilla Java code to define a container context using a fluent binding API.

 It does not utilise annotations for injection guidance and avoids proxies,